-- 1. You must grade assignment submissions in the Assignments area, not the Gradebook.
-Click on Assignments on the course menu.
+IMPORTANT: You must grade student assignment submissions in the Assignments tool, not in the Gradebook tool.

+- 1. Click on Assignments on the course menu.
 The Assignments List appears. - 2.
 Find the title of the Assignment you want to grade.
 Below it, click Grade.

-3. The Submissions page appears, which lists all students and their submission status.
-Click on a student's name to start grading.
+3. The Submissions page appears, which lists your students and their submission status.
+To start grading, click on a student's name.

-4. The navigation panel at the top and bottom of the page allows you to move from one student to the next while grading.
-Your work is saved each time you click a button in the navigation panel.
+4. The Navigate Submissions panel at the top and bottom of the page allows you to move from one student to the next while grading.
+Your work is saved each time you click a button in this navigation panel.

-- 5. Beneath the navigation panel, the student's submission is displayed. - a.
+5. Beneath the navigation panel, the student's submission is displayed:

+- a.
 The student's name, submission date, and grading status are first.

-If you enabled Turnitin for the assignment, a Turnitin Report section also appears, listing each file that was scanned by Turnitin, with a small status icon beside of each file.
-You can click the status icon to view Turnitin results for the student.

-- For more information about using Turnitin, refer to Sakai Resources for Instructors or http://bit.ly/Sakai-Instructor-Resources - b.
-Next, depending on the Assignment's settings, you may see a text box with content entered by the student.
-(The text box appears if you chose the default submission format of Inline and Attachments.
+If you enabled Turnitin for the assignment, a Turnitin Report section also appears, listing each file that was scanned by Turnitin, with a small status icon beside each file.
+You can click the status icon to view Turnitin results for the student. - b.
+Next, depending on the Assignment's settings, you may see a text box with the content entered by the student.
+(The text box appears if you chose the default submission format of Inline and Attachments or submission type Inline Only.
 The text box contains the "inline" portion of the student's submission.) - c.
-Finally, files that the student attached will display in the Submitted Attachments area. - To view an attached file, click the file title, such as Janes Turnitin Paper.docx (as shown area C below).
+Finally, files that the student attached will display in the Submitted Attachments area.
+To view an attached file, click the file title, such as Jane Internet Paper.docx (as shown in area "c" below).
 Depending on your web browser, you will be prompted to save or open the file.
 You can save the file wherever you like, but if you save it in a new folder, it will be easier to go back and forth between student files while grading.